oils-for-unix/oils/doc/ysh-faq.md

 ## How do I write the equivalent of `echo -e` or `echo -n`?

-YSH removed these flags to `echo` to solve their interference problem with variable substitutions (see next) and double-quoted backslash.
+YSH removed these flags to `echo` to solve their interference problem with variable substitutions (see next) and strict backslash escaping.

 To echo special characters denoted by escape sequences, use a statically-parsed string literal, rather than `echo -e`: